Skip to main content

 App.list_datasets(page_no=None, per_page=None)

-Lists all datasets in the app.
+Lists all the datasets for the app.

 Parameters: